Christopher Newport: Jamestown

 It was Newport's experience as well as his reputation which led to his hiring in 1606 by the Virginia Company of London.
 The company had been granted a proprietorship to establish a settlement in the Virginia Colony by King James I. Newport took charge of the ship Susan Constant, and on the 1606–1607 voyage, she carried 71 colonists, all male, one of whom was John Smith.
 As soon as land was in sight, sealed orders from the Virginia Company were opened which named Newport as a member of the governing Council of the Colony.
 On 29 April, Newport erected a cross at the mouth of the bay, at a place they named Cape Henry, to claim the land for the Crown.
 In the following days, the ships ventured inland upstream along the James River seeking a suitable location for their settlement as defined in their orders.
-Newport (accompanied by Smith) then explored the Powhatan Flu (River) up to Richmond (the Powhatan Flu would soon be called the James River), then a few weeks after arriving at Jamestown he was allowed to assume his seat on the council.
+Newport (accompanied by Smith) then explored the Powhatan Flu (River) up to the site of present-day Richmond (the Powhatan Flu would soon be called the James River), then a few weeks after arriving at Jamestown he was allowed to assume his seat on the council.